jayjunlee/Resource-Constrained-Object-Detection/README.md

 Manually taken images are split into three categories in terms of lighting and thus brightness levels: dark, normal and bright.
 This is to mainly ensure robust inference of NNs under varying light settings. <br>
 Each of these images contain a single ball of five different colours: red, green, blue, yellow and pink.

 The [dataset](https://github.com/jl7719/FPGA-CNN-Computer-Vision/tree/main/dataset) contains the raw images (1920x1080) and the respective label csv file that contains the dimensions of bounding boxes and the colour of the ball on the image.
+The dataset is published as a DOI via zenodo.

 ![Ball Dataset](balls.png)